-- Leaders and teams used systems to manage performance effectively. - Independent vascular services were the only vascular service to achieve United Kingdom Accreditation Service accreditation (UKAS).
-Imaging services accreditation is a patient-focused assessment and accreditation programme that was designed to help diagnostic imaging services ensure that their patients consistently receive high quality services, delivered by competent staff working in safe environments. - The UKAS definition of accreditation is a formal recognition that an organisation is competent to perform specific processes, activities or tasks in a reliable, credible and accurate manner. - The UKAS accreditation meant that the location was delivering a high quality service and gave assurance to the organisation about the delivery of the services at this location. - The organisation was accredited by ISO 9001, this is an international quality management system where organisations have to meet seven quality management standards. - The service had nine key performance indicators that were set by the trust.
-These included all patients to be seen within 42 days, in-patients referred before midday to be seen within 24 hours, 95% patient satisfaction with 40% of patients completing the questionnaire and hard copies of reports produced immediately and transferred to the picture archiving and communication system (PACS). - The service had a quality auditor who visited different sites auditing systems and processes.
+• Leaders and teams used systems to manage performance effectively.

-- The service was in the process of setting up a performance dashboard for each site.
+- The service was working towards its UKAS accreditation. - The organisation was accredited by ISO 9001, this is an international quality management system where organisations have to meet seven quality management standards. - The service had nine key performance indicators that were set by the trust.
+These included all patients to be seen within 42 days, in-patients referred before midday to be seen within 24 hours, 95% patient satisfaction with 40% of patients completing the questionnaire and hard copies of reports produced immediately and transferred to the picture archiving and communication system (PACS). - The service provided monthly performance reports to the hospital trust, these reports included waiting times for scans.
+There were also meetings every three months with the trust to discuss performance.
+The manager said that these meetings were productive and included representatives from the trust finance team, business managers for the stroke service, contracts managers and senior clinical staff.
+Any issues with performance and the key performance indicators were raised and any changes to the service level agreements were discussed.
+New areas for development were also discussed. - The service had a quality auditor who visited different sites auditing systems and processes. - The service was in the process of setting up a performance dashboard for each site.
 This would allow managers to view their own performance and benchmark it against other sites. - There were audit meetings to review the performance of staff and highlight any issues that had come up in the audit process and discuss any training that needed to be put in place to support staff.
 There was also an audit report that was produced every year. - There was a risk management policy with supporting guidance for the organisation, the policy was in date and had a review date. - Each location had a risk register.
 This was mainly about health and safety issues, and risks were not linked to the specific themes of the organisation.